AlexHVega/OKTATakeHome/README.md

 The application is live in Glitch https://profuse-valiant-grass.glitch.me  (give it a few seconds to wake up the backend)

-Those are also available in glitch
+Source code is also available in glitch

 Resource Server   https://glitch.com/edit/#!/lumpy-deeply-flood